mlabuda2/nf-tower-docs/docs/compute-envs/k8s.md

 ---
-title: Kubernetes
-headline: 'Kubernetes Compute Environments'
 description: 'Step-by-step instructions to set up a Nextflow Tower compute environment for a Kubernetes cluster'
 ---

 ## Overview

 [Kubernetes](https://kubernetes.io/) is the leading technology for deployment and orchestration of containerized workloads in cloud-native environments.

-Tower streamlines the deployment of Nextflow pipelines into Kubernetes both in the cloud and in on-premises solutions.
+Tower streamlines the deployment of Nextflow pipelines into Kubernetes both for cloud-based and on-prem clusters.

 The following instructions are for a **generic Kubernetes** distribution.
 If you are using [Amazon EKS](../eks/) or [Google GKE](../gke/), see the corresponding documentation pages.